 Georgetown University was founded in 1789 and is a private, non-profit university.
 It is the oldest Catholic and Jesuit university in the entire country and is located in Washington, D.C., with campuses in Italy, Turkey, and Qatar.
 It was founded by John Carroll, the country’s first Catholic Bishop.

 The school has enjoyed an affiliation with the Society of Jesus since 1805, with 52 Jesuits residing on campus, employed as faculty, and playing a part in the school’s administration.
 And while Georgetown is a member of the Association of Jesuit Colleges and Universities, it is governed independently of the Jesuit order and the Roman Catholic Church.
+Here are some national stats associated with the school:

 Georgetown University offers close to 50 majors in four undergraduate schools and master’s and doctoral programs throughout five graduate and professional schools.
 Georgetown hosts its own law and medical schools.
 It is also known for its School of Foreign Service, which is ranked first in the world for its graduate program of Foreign Policy.